cuisine-wp/docs/content/core/2015-08-26-sass-files.md

 If you'd like a more pragmatic option, you can use the [WP CLI](https://wp-cli.org/) command to refresh all sass files:

 > **wp cuisine sass --refresh**

-You can find more info on this and other WP CLI commands available in Cuisine in our [WP CLI section](/core/utilities/wp-cli).

 If you don't use WP CLI there's a third option to refresh the registry of sass-files in cuisine.
 Just look up the _registered\_sass\_files_ option in the WordPress options databasetable and delete that record.
 Now, on a page-refresh, all your sass-files will be renewed.